inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

   1. style_type.
   This element defines the kind of style which the output of impact function will have.
-Currently, InaSAFE supports 3 styles: rasterStyle, graduatedSymbol, and categorizedSymbol.
+Currently, InaSAFE supports three styles: rasterStyle, graduatedSymbol, and categorizedSymbol.
 The first one is used for raster layer, the rest are for vector layer.

   2. style_classes.
   This element define the style properties.
 There are several elements for it.
   They are